 Find Legal Help From An Experienced H-1B Lawyer

 For foreign workers offered employment in the United States in a professional specialty occupation, the H-1B temporary work visa covers all nationalities and a broad array of professions, adhering to U.S. Department of Labor wages and standards for employment.
-With the FY2023 H-1B cap registration lottery period approaching, hiring an attorney thoroughly familiar with all aspects of H-1B filings can help your prospective U.S. employer prepare and submit a complete and timely petition to USCIS and guide the you and your employer through the process, to optimize your chances of success.
+With the FY2024 H-1B cap registration lottery period approaching, hiring an attorney thoroughly familiar with all aspects of H-1B filings can help your prospective U.S. employer prepare and submit a complete and timely petition to USCIS and guide the you and your employer through the process, to optimize your chances of success.

 Timely Filing with One of the Best H-1B Lawyers in New York

-If the foreign professional holds the required educational requirements for the position and the employer is eligible for filing an H1-B petition, the next step is to find an immigration lawyer experienced with H1-B visas to assist in your filing.
-Karin Wolman has over 25 years of experience helping qualified foreign employees and employers obtain temporary work visa status in a timely and effective manner.
-Ms. Wolman is an attorney whose practice is devoted to immigration and nationality law exclusively, and she has helped hundreds of clients acquire the right work visas for a variety of situations.
+If the foreign professional holds the required educational requirements for the position and the employer’s cap lottery registration for that worker is selected, the next step is to find an immigration lawyer experienced with H-1B visas to assist in your filing.
+Karin Wolman has over 27 years of experience helping qualified foreign employees and employers obtain temporary work visa status in a timely and effective manner.
+Ms. Wolman’s law practice is devoted exclusively to U.S. immigration and nationality law, and she has helped hundreds of clients acquire the right work visas for a variety of situations.

 Schedule a Consultation Regarding An H-1B Visa